Providing an affordable, state-licensed commercial kitchen for a variety of food entrepreneurs.

 The Mickle Center Shared Use Community Kitchen renovation is complete!
 The Kitchen is now a certified food establishment and ready for renters.

 Renovated and updated with new appliances, the Kitchen is designed to meet the needs of chefs, caterers, food entrepreneurs, bakers, and cooking class instructors.

 Interested?
 Contact Kitchen Supervisor Mary Kapler.
-She will lead you on a tour of the facility and answer any questions you may have about renting the Kitchen.
+She will lead you on a tour, answer your questions and help you with the process of becoming a certified and state-licensed renter.

 Formerly a nursing home, the Robert W. Mickle Neighborhood Resource Center now houses several small businesses and nonprofit organizations.
 For several years, the Center’s owner, the Neighborhood Investment Corporation, envisioned turning the outdated kitchen space into a vibrant shared use kitchen that would be available to food entrepreneurs in Des Moines.